lambdaclass/concrete/ROADMAP.md

     Concrete lowering into the backend contract preserves the facts Concrete claims.
 Add `examples/translation_validation/` with straight-line,
     branch/loop, struct/array, runtime-check, and deliberate mismatch fixtures.
+    This is the roadmap's early backend-soundness probe: start with the small subset as soon as SSA/backend facts are stable enough, rather than waiting for a full native-backend story before learning whether Concrete's evidence can cross the backend boundary.
     Prior art: CompCert for proved compilation/pass-correctness discipline and Alive2 for SMT-checked LLVM IR equivalence/optimization validation.
 The concrete threat model here is the class differential fuzzing has already